The Relationship Between Bipolar Disorder and Meth Addiction

 Meth floods your brain with chemicals that make you feel good, promising instant mental stimulation and euphoria.
 Unfortunately, as soon as the high wears off, you’ll find yourself craving that feeling.

-You’ll also find yourself in a worse depressive state than before.
-It becomes a dangerous pattern that is hard to control.
 Fortunately, with support from Ingrained Recovery, you’ll be able to break these patterns and feel more stable.

 How Meth Use Makes Depressive Episodes Worse

-Those same chemicals that make you feel good when using methamphetamine play a huge role in regulating your mood.
 After using meth, however, these chemicals are all used up.
 It takes time for your brain to make more, and while you are waiting, depression is much worse than before.
-This makes it hard to resist the urge to use methamphetamine, hoping for a sense of temporary relief.

-Some clinics claim to treat co-occurring disorders, but there’s not really mental health support.
 You might go through detox, get medication to help handle mood swings or be given a handful of coping skills, but these alone don’t offer a path to total recovery.
-For that, you need to be able to understand bipolar and how it’s impacted your life.
-Getting in touch with yourself is much easier on our secluded campus.

 At Ingrained Recovery, we do much more than diagnose bipolar disorder and prescribe some medications.
 Your treatment starts with a thorough assessment so we can understand your symptoms.
-This helps with identifying the type of bipolar you struggle with, as well as any co-occurring psychiatric disorders.

 By identifying what struggles you have with mental health, the path to healing from substance abuse and co-occurring bipolar disorder becomes much clearer.
-It is possible to learn to manage bipolar and stop the cycle of meth use.
-Let us show you how.

-Medical Detox for Drug Abuse Withdrawal Symptoms
+Is Medical Detox for Meth Abuse Necessary?

 Going through withdrawal from drugs or alcohol makes mood episodes and the symptoms of bipolar disorder much more severe.
-As a stimulant, meth withdrawal tends to cause severe depression, loss of pleasure in life, and thoughts of suicide.
-You might also act erratically or dangerously.
+As a stimulant, meth withdrawal and comedown tends to cause severe depression, loss of pleasure in life, and thoughts of suicide.

 At Ingrained Recovery, we monitor you for psychiatric symptoms and provide medication support as needed.
 By making the withdrawal process more tolerable, we believe it lets you focus better on the next steps in your recovery.